-Response: Wolverhampton Council was significantly less expensive to be licenced with and as such, taxi drivers obtained a licence with the cheapest authority.
+Response: Wolverhampton were significantly less expensive to be licenced with and as such, taxi drivers obtained a licence with the cheapest authority.
 At present, legislation permitted licensing elsewhere.
 The issue was emerging and as such, there had not been a policy.
 Consideration would be given to the creation of a policy.

-Comment: There were two layers to taxi licensing; an operator's licence and a taxi drivers' licence.
-Licenced operators paid an operator's fee and drivers operated underneath that licence with their own vehicle.
+Comment: There were two layers to taxi licencing; an operator's licence and a taxi drivers' licence.
+Licenced operators paid an operator's fee and drivers operated underneath that licence with their own.
 UBER were not licenced as an operator within the city however drivers were permitted to collect a return fare providing that it was pre-booked.
-Fees were higher if more drivers drove under an operator's licence which explained why Wolverhampton was the chosen authority to licence with as the cheapest.
-The relevant licensing policy would be forwarded to Members and consideration would be given to the creation of an UBER policy.
+Fees were higher the move drivers that drove under an operator's licence which explained why Wolverhampton was the chosen authority to licence with as the cheapest.
+The relevant licencing policy would be forwarded to Members and consideration would be given to the creation of an UBER policy.

 Comment: Online culture had been embraced and any taxi driver in the country could go online and apply.
-The generation of a profit was not permitted however the number of employees at Wolverhampton Council within the licensing department was high.
+The generation of a profit was not permitted however the number of employees at Wolverhampton within the licencing department was high.
 It created jobs for another authority but placed Lincoln at potential risk.
-The issue could be brought before the Licensing Committee or Hackney Carriage Private Hire Licensing Sub-Committee for further discussion.
+The issue could be brought before the Licensing Committee or Hackney Carriage Private Hire Licencing Sub-Committee for further discussion.